The Center for Life Beyond Reed

 Next Steps

-The selection committee will begin reviewing applications after the deadline.
+CLBR staff will form a selection committee and will begin reviewing applications after the deadline.
 Selection decisions and notifications will occur in late April.

-If you are selected as an awardee, you must take these steps in order to receive funding:
+If you are selected as an awardee, you will be asked to take these steps in order to receive funding:

 • submit a letter of confirmation from your organization acknowledging your internship agreement.
 This can be a scanned letter or email from your organization, sent to clbrfellowships@reed.edu.
 Forwarding a letter/email is permissible.